KPMG Assessment Centre Success Guide 2019

 KPMG assessment tests

 The verbal reasoning test presents you with texts containing a variety of facts.
 You must read each text carefully to understand the information.
 The test consists of 10 texts with four questions on each.
+The responses are formatted in the true, false or cannot determine from the information style.
+Read our numerical reasoning and verbal reasoning guides to learn how to ace these tests.

 What happens if I pass KPMG’s online tests?